 8.1 Invocation of tactics

 A tactic is applied as an ordinary command.
-It may be preceded by a goal selector: all if the tactic is to be applied to every focused goal simultaneously, or a natural number n if it is to be applied to the n-th goal.
+It may be preceded by a goal selector (see Section 9.2).
 If no selector is specified, the default selector (see Section 8.1.1) is used.